-120 Iconic Colours and their Colour Culture
+120 Iconic Colours and their story

 Colours are part of our awareness of life, our memories, and our sense of style.
 A team of trend researchers, art historians, interior designers, and colourists established by Caparol dedicated itself to the exciting topic of zeitgeist and the culture of space.
 The research included art, music, architecture, literature, design, technical progress, fashion, people, ideas, and revolutions that have lend our colour culture its various identities.
 This resulted in 120 modern, elegant colour icons of the CAPAROL ICONS collection.